opaulojr/pirilampo-supermarket/README.md

 ### Where it was developed

-- The file where the solution was implemented is called `products-amount.js` and is inside the `src` directory
+- The file is called `products-amount.js` and is inside the `src` directory

 - The implementation is within the `getProductsAmount` function

 ### Business rules

 - The function should return a `number`

 - Use the `quantityInStock` property of the product object from the stock to accumulate the totals for all products in the stock

 ### The `getProductsAmount` function when receiving an array with objects

 - The value returned by the function is of type `number`

 - The function traverses the `stockProducts` array, which contains product objects from the stock, in search of the **quantity in stock** for each product.
 In the end, the function returns the sum of the quantity for all products in stock

 - When using `data.json` as the source of the stock, the function returns the number `628`

 - In a scenario where the stock has 4857 products, the function should return the number `4857`
 </details>